-Give the interviewee as much notice as possible and avoid changing plans and details at the last minute as this can cause anxiety.
+Give the interviewee as much notice as possible.
+Avoid changing plans and details at the last minute as this can cause anxiety.
 If plans do change, take the time to explain the new plan and ensure they understand.

 Allow longer than usual for an interview.
-The autistic person may require more time than others to process the questions and form a response.
+Autistic people may need more time to process what's being said.